bibhistctxt/bibhistctxt.github.io/_posts/2022-01-03-tel-dan-stele-part-01-beyond-apologetics.md

 The reason for the global interest was because of what was found on the 9th line of the inscription.
 According to Biran and Naveh it read:

 > And [I] slew [... the kin-]g of the House of David.[^4]

+{% include figure image_path="/assets/images/beyond-apologetics-tel-dan-stele/fragment_a.jpg" caption="Fragment A of the Tel Dan Stele; the phrase 'House of David' is highlighted" %}

 This was, to understate things, a massive deal.
 This was earth shaking stuff. _The House of David_.